atomaszewicz/X-Files/RStudio/Analysis.md

 ```
 #For each episode we check if it's motw status (Y/N) is the same or different from the last episode's
 #We indicate the type of change in a new column 'chng' (there are 4 types of changess: YY, YN, NY, NN)
-#Example: 'Y->N' episode x-1 was a motw, but the current episode x is not a motw episode
+#Example: 'Y->N' episode i-1 was a motw, but the current episode i is not a motw episode

 for(i in 2:max(xfiles$total_ep_num)){
       if(xfiles$motw[i]=="Y"&&xfiles$motw[i-1]=="N"){